 The captain/crew will collect all of the individuals of the species to be sub-sampled and keep them in camera view.
 From that species, the captain will randomly select at least 20 individuals and place these individuals on the measuring board following the standard measurement protocol.
 The remaining individuals will be passed under the camera at the measuring station in a manner that allows the reviewer to obtain an accurate count.
-At the end of the tally period, a catch entry should be made with the UNIT\COUNT filled out with the number tallied and ESTMETHCD=TALLY.
+At the end of the tally period, a catch entry should be made with the UNIT_COUNT filled out with the number tallied and ESTIMATION_METHOD=TALLY.
+If non-hake groundfish are discarded during sorting and the ESTIMATION_METHOD = TALLY please annotate a Crew Specific Event- Improper Catch Handling as all groundfish should be passed under the designated measuring camera even for subsampling.